Priestess (religious honorific)

 A priestess is a woman authorized to perform the sacred rites and or duties of a religious organization, often used for pagan, and witch-related titles, or positions.
 However, whilst very rare, some Christian-based women also use the title.
 Within the Christian framework, the vast majority of ordained women either use "Priest", "Pastor", "Minister", "Deacon", "Deaconess", or "Elder".
-It is most commonly used to describe ancient traditions, though many Wiccan, Pagan, Druidic, and even some Christian women use this title as a religious title once ordained, even in the current present.
+It is most commonly used to describe ancient traditions, most commonly Pagan, but also including a time period in Christian Europe where noble Christian women used the title.
+Though many Wiccan, Pagan, Druidic, and even some Christian women use this title as a religious title once ordained, even in the current present.